 6. Cable Release

-Use a cable release to release the shutter so you can avoid any camera shake.
+Use a cable release to release the shutter so you can reduce camera shake or even avoid it completely compared to when pressing the shutter button.

 7. A Remote Release Or An App